Walter Payton Award: Complete history of the FCS offensive honor | NCAA.com

 FCS HISTORY: 9 all-time winningest FCS programs | Longest active winning streaks entering 2019

-The first Walter Payton Award watch list is released in the preseason by STATS FCS.
-The 2019-20 preseason watch list comes out Wednesday, July 31.
-The list will have updates periodically throughout the regular season, culminating in three finalists that will be invited to attend the banquet.
+The first 25-man Walter Payton Award watch list was released in the preseason on July 31 by STATS FCS.
+The list will have updates periodically throughout the regular season, culminating in the invitation of three finalists to attend the banquet.

 2019-20 KEY DATES: